learn-co-curriculum/dsc-regression-boston-lab/README.md

 # Your observations here
 ```

-Okie so obviously our data needs a lot of pre-procesing to improve the results.
-This key behind such kaggle competitions is to process the data in such a way that we can identify the relationships and make predictions in the best possible way.
-For now, we shall leave the dataset untouched and just move on with regression.
-So far, our assumptions, although not too strong, but still hold to a level that we can move on.
+Clearly, your data needs a lot of pre-procesing to improve the results.
+This key behind a kaggle competition is to process the data in such a way that you can identify the relationships and make predictions in the best possible way.
+For now, we'll the dataset untouched and just move on with the regression.
+The assumptions are _exactly_ all fulfilled, but they still hold to a level that we can move on.

 ### Let's do Regression

-Right here is the real deal.
-Let's perform a number of simple regression experiments between the chosen independent variables and the dependent variable (price).
-We shall do this is a loop and in every iteration, we shall pick one of the independent variables  perform following steps:
+Now, let's perform a number of simple regression experiments between the chosen independent variables and the dependent variable (price).
+You'll do this in a loop and in every iteration, you should pick one of the independent variables.
+Perform following steps:

 * Run a simple OLS regression between independent and dependent variables
 * Plot a regression line on the scatter plots
-* Plot the residuals using `sm.graphics.plot_regress_exog()`.
+* Plot the residuals using `sm.graphics.plot_regress_exog()`
 * Plot a Q-Q plot for regression residuals normality test
 * Store following values in array for each iteration:
     * Independent Variable